emilyriehl/yoneda/src/simplicial-hott/04-extension-types.rzk.md

 # 4. Equivalences involving extension types

-These formalisations correspond to Section 3 of RS17 paper.
+These formalisations correspond to Section 3 of the RS17 paper.

 This is a literate `rzk` file: